lightningd

 $ lightning-cli newaddr

-$ lightning-cli newaddr p2sh-segwit
+$ lightning-cli newaddr p2tr

 Transfer a small amount of onchain funds to the given address.
 Check the